-Am I Entitled to an Annulment in NY if My Marriage Has Not Been Consummated?
+Am I Entitled to an Annulment Under NY Law if My Marriage Has Not Reached Consummation?

-After a couple marries, it is presumed that they will live together and consummate their marriage, or enter into a sexual relationship together.
-But contrary to popular belief, if a marriage is not consummated in New York, it does not automatically qualify it for an annulment, or voiding of the marriage.
+After a couple enters into a marriage, it is presumed that they would live together and would consummate their wedding, or engage in sexual intercourse.
+But contrary to popular belief, if a married couple does not consummate their marriage in New York, it does not automatically qualify for an annulment or voiding of the state of the marriage.

-A partner may only seek an annulment based on specific criteria.
-In the case of the consummation of a marriage, it is only grounds for annulment if one party has a physical incapacity that prevents them from doing so, and it was discovered after the marriage.
-If you are considering an annulment, you should get the guidance of an experienced New York annulment attorney to understand your rights and responsibilities.
+A marital partner may only seek an annulment based on specific criteria.
+In the case of consummating a marriage, it is only necessary grounds for annulment if one party has a physical incapacity that prevents them from doing so, and it was discovered after the marriage.

-An annulment is when the court determines that a marriage is no longer valid.
-If certain criteria is met, a marriage can be annulled even if it was initially valid when the couple was married.
+An annulment is when the court determines that the state of a marriage is no longer valid.
+If certain criteria are met, a marriage can be annulled even if it was initially valid when the couple was married.

 There are five reasons that may cause a marriage to be annulled in New York.

-- Either party was too young to get married — Anyone under the age of 18 requires the consent of both parents and anyone under the age of 16 requires a judge’s approval in order to be legally married in New York.
+- The husband, wife, or both marital partners was too young to be in a marital relationship — Anyone under the age of 18 requires the consent of both parents and anyone under the age of 16 requires a judge’s approval in order to be legally married in New York.
 When these requirements are not met, the underage party or their parents or guardians may seek an annulment of the marriage.

-- Lack of mental capacity — If either of the marital partners was mentally ill or incapacitated, the court may annul the marriage.
+- Lack of mental capacity — If the husband, wife, or both marital partners was mentally ill or incapacitated with no possible treatment, the court may annul the marriage.

-- Incurable mental illness — If one party has an incurable mental illness for a period of five years or more, the other spouse may seek an annulment.
+- Incurable mental illness — If the husband or wife has a mental illness with no possible treatment for a period of five years or more, the other marital partner may seek an annulment.

-- Consent for marriage was obtained through force, duress, or fraud — If one party was physically forced into the marriage, pressured into marriage by being defrauded by the other, or married to obtain immigration status, the marriage can be annulled.
+- Consent for marriage was obtained through force, duress, or fraud — If one party was physically forced into the marriage, pressured into marriage by the fraud of the other marital partner, or had a wedding to obtain immigration status, the marriage can be annulled.

 How Does an Annulment Affect the Legal Rights and Responsibilities of the Partners?

 Once a marriage is annulled, it is considered void.
-While all records remain of the marriage, the couple may consider themselves as never married.
+While all marital records remain, the couple may consider themselves as never having a marriage.

-Likewise, if assets and property were acquired by the couple during the marriage, equitable distribution will still be a factor.
+Likewise, if assets and property were acquired by the couple during the marriage, the equitable distribution would still be a factor.
 The court may intervene in the distribution of marital property and may also order spousal maintenance in certain circumstances.

 New York family law can be complicated.
-If you are considering an annulment and concerned about your grounds, rights, and responsibilities, it is important to get the skilled guidance of a New York family law attorney.
+If you are considering an annulment and concerned about whether the consummation of your marriage is a factor, about your grounds, rights, and your responsibilities, it is essential to get the skilled guidance of a New York family law attorney.
 At The Law Office of Ryan Besinque, we have the experience it takes to guide you toward the best resolution for you and your family.
-Call us at (929) 251-4477 or contact us online to schedule a free consultation.
+Call us at (929) 251-4477 or email us at email@example.com to schedule a free consultation.